pakelcomedy/Send-OTP-Using-Python/README.md

 - Ensure that the MySQL query in the script retrieves the correct information.
 - Handle exceptions and errors appropriately for robustness.
 - Consider using environment variables or secure methods for storing sensitive information like passwords.

----

-Feel free to customize this README according to your specific needs and add any additional information or instructions as necessary.